Teaching preschool math is important to plan for.

 Take a breath!
 Relax!

-Teaching preschool math does not require you to talk at the children. (i.e. using flashcards: "What number is this?"
+Teaching preschool math does not require you to talk at the children. (i.e. there is NO need to use flashcards: "What number is this?"
 "How many ducks are on this picture?")

 Rather, it requires you to provide materials and activities throughout your classroom that allow your children to investigate, explore, handle and use materials freely.